Latex clothing

 Latex rubber is used in the manufacture of many types of clothing.
 It has traditionally been used to make protective clothing, including gas masks and Wellington boots.
 Mackintoshes have traditionally been made from rubberized cloth.
 However, rubber has now generally been replaced in these applications by synthetic polymers.

 Latex rubber as a clothing material is common in fetish fashion and among BDSM practitioners, and is often worn at fetish clubs.
-Latex is sometimes also used by couturiers for its unusual appearance.
-There are several magazines dedicated to the use and wearing of it.
-Latex clothing tends to be skin-tight, but less commonly it can be loose-fitting.
+It is sometimes also used by couturiers for its unusual appearance.
+Several magazines are dedicated to its use.
+Latex clothing tends to be skin-tight, but can also be loose-fitting.

 Design and manufacture

-There are a handful of companies around the world which manufacture latex rated as suitable for contact with human skin.
-These firms supply sheet (in the vast majority) to a larger number of smaller fashion clothing companies.
-In the past, some marketplaces suffered from de facto monopoly supply conditions, where a sheet supplier could impose restrictive ordering requirements.
-Only being able to order half-kilometre long batches of sheet in the colour and thickness they wanted, meant that designers and clothing producers often had to co-operate, or face long delays in supplying their customers, if they wanted to be in the rubber clothing business.
+A small number of companies around the world manufacture latex suitable for contact with human skin, and supply it to a larger number of smaller fashion clothing companies.
+In the past, some markets suffered from de facto monopoly supply conditions, where a sheet supplier could impose restrictive ordering requirements.
+Being able to order only half-kilometre long batches of sheet in the colours and thicknesses they wanted meant that designers and clothing producers often had to co-operate, or face long delays in supplying their customers.

-Since 2000, however, the sheet market has been exposed to competition courtesy of the Internet.
-This has produced an explosion in cottage industry scale latex fetish clothing manufacturers.
+Since 2000, the sheet market has been exposed to competition via the Internet, resulting in a large number of cottage industry latex fetish clothing makers.